-Parents/carers have a responsibility to:

-- Discuss safeguarding issues with their children, support the school in their safeguarding approaches, and reinforce appropriate safe behaviours at home - Identify changes in behaviour which could indicate that their child is at risk of harm online, or in the wider community. - Seek help and support from the school, or other appropriate agencies, if they or their child have any safeguarding concerns - Contribute to the development of the schools safeguarding policies

-- A statement on the school website will inform parents and carers about our school's duties and responsibilities under child protection and safeguarding procedures. - Parents can obtain a copy of the school Safeguarding and Child Protection Policy and other related policies on request and can view them via the school website https://stjhv.islington.sch.uk/about-us/school-information/policies/
+- Parents/carers have a responsibility to: - O Discuss safeguarding issues with their children, support the school in their safeguarding approaches, and reinforce appropriate safe behaviours at home - o Identify changes in behaviour which could indicate that their child is at risk of harm online, or in the wider community. - Seek help and support from the school, or other appropriate agencies, if they or their child have any safeguarding concerns - Contribute to the development of the school's safeguarding policies - A statement in the website will inform parents and carers about our duties and responsibilities under child protection and safeguarding procedures. - Parents can obtain a copy of the Safeguarding and Child Protection Policy and other related policies on request and can view them via the website https://stpetersandstpauls.islington.sch.uk/ day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one, and work with external agencies